 The carpet found me ten years ago.
 It materialized one rainy afternoon with a boyfriend who, soon after meeting me, decided to move back to the States.
-He proceeded to offload most of his possessions into my brand new flat in Soho, Hong Kong - and this delightful item was amid the second elevator-load.
+He proceeded to offload most of his possessions into my apartment Soho, Hong Kong - and this delightful item was amid the second elevator-load.

-But then, the other day I was on Skype and talking to my aunt, Anna O'Higgins, a wonderfully-inspired artist who lives in an ancient house on the island of Anglesey in North Wales and makes art from silk and glass.
+But then, the other day I was on Skype and talking to my aunt, Anna O'Higgins, a wonderfully-inspired artist who lives in an ancient house on the island of Anglesey in North Wales and makes art from silk and glass and felt.

-At this point in the conversation, some kind of light bulb illuminates my mind.
-Or perhaps a better explanation would be to say that a gate swings open and an exotic wild animal (maybe some kind of fantastical peacock) comes hurtling out and runs down the hillside of my consciousness.
-Something quite literally shifts in me and releases its energy.
+At this point in the conversation, some kind of light bulb illuminated my mind.
+Or perhaps a better explanation would be to say that a gate swung open and an exotic wild animal (maybe some kind of fantastical peacock) came hurtling out and ran down the hillside of my consciousness.

-Something about that line, about an artist purposefully injecting a mistake into her art... it clicked that gate wide open and set something free.
-What a relief, to not need to be perfect.
+Something about that line, about an artist purposefully injecting a mistake into her art... it set something free.
 It made me think of Leonard Cohen's 'Anthem':

 Ring the bells that still can ring